 "... is the delivery or transfer of possession of a chattel (or other item of personal property) with a specific mandate which requires the identical (thing) either to be returned to the bailor or to be dealt with in a particular way by the bailee....

 "(T)he bailee does not represent the bailor.
 He merely exercises, with the leave of the bailor (under contract or otherwise), certain powers of the bailor in respect of his property.
 (T)he bailee has no power to make contracts on the bailor's behalf; nor can he make the bailor liable, simply as bailor, for any acts he does."

 Bailment implies, by definition, the return by the bailee of the goods or personal property; otherwise the contract would be one of sale.

 And like elsewhere, as the common law employed judges and barristers to weave a perpetual quilt of jurisprudence, the law of bailment, as it were, has its own books and professors.
-One, published in 1901 by Wyatt Paine, has a title which sounds like the sequel to the movie Borat:
+One, published in 1901 by Wyatt Paine, has a real legalese flavor to the title:

 "Bailments: A Commentary on the Law of Custody and Possession As Distinguished From Property, in Chattels".

 Lending your car or any other item of personal property is a typical bailment contract.
 Commercial bailees, such as storage facilities and garages, will usually, but not always, qualify liability by contract.
 This is almost always the case in maritime law and the transportation industry which rely extensively on the law of bailment.